Mycoplasma: Causes, Symptoms, and Diagnosis, examples, Topics

 While Mycoplasma has a reduced genome, it can acquire antibiotic resistance genes through horizontal gene transfer.
 This process allows Mycoplasma to adapt to antibiotic pressures and can lead to the emergence of resistant strains, complicating treatment strategies.

-44. What is the significance of Mycoplasma's ability to alter its surface antigens?
+Q: What is the significance of Mycoplasma's ability to degrade extracellular matrix components?

 Mycoplasma contamination in biopharmaceutical production can have serious consequences.
 It can alter the properties of cell lines used for protein or vaccine production, potentially affecting product quality and safety.
 Detecting and preventing Mycoplasma contamination is a critical aspect of biopharmaceutical quality control.